Rocket Rods: Queue

-Layout
+Ride

 Guests boarded an unusual 5-seat Rocket Rod before moving forward to a staging area similar to one used for drag racing.
 In front of the riders were lights changing from red, to yellow, to green, a charging sound effect was heard and the vehicles would then zoom down a straightaway toward the entrance of Tomorrowland, before quickly decelerating at the curve in the track.
 When the attraction was first opened, the straightaway was used for a small wheelie as well.
 During the development phase, Disney was unable to obtain sponsors to aid in the funding of the attraction after Euro Disney's failure; thus, the turns were not banked, requiring sudden deceleration followed by acceleration.
 The ride traversed the building housing Star Tours.
 R2-D2's beeping noise could be heard as the ride zoomed through the queue line.
 Along with Star Tours, guests also went past the Star Trader gift shop and the Starcade, offering views of all three through glass panes in the tunnel.
 Segments of the tunnel were entirely opaque, and one turn used a mirror to create the effect of nearly colliding with another oncoming ride vehicle.
 Afterwards, the Rocket Rod took guests into Space Mountain, during which the riders could catch a brief glimpse of the ride.
 The vehicle then took riders outside again before entering the Carousel Theater, home of Innoventions.
 Due to the long, slightly curved nature of this stretch of track, the Rocket Rods were able to accelerate to a comparatively high speed here.
 After leaving the other side of Innoventions, another charging sound effect was heard and the vehicle took riders to the next area.
 Guests zoomed through a series of turns and dips above Autopia and the Submarine Voyage, which closed only a few months after the opening of Rocket Rods.
 A variety of street sounds could be heard in this portion, including cars and honking horns.
 Finally, the vehicle passed next to the Disneyland Monorail station before entering the Rocket Rods queue building, where a strobe light flashed and a blast of air shot out at the riders.
 The vehicle then traveled along the straightaway from the first leg of the ride back to the station.

 Rocket Rods was the first Disneyland attraction to house a Single Rider line due to its long lines and limited capacity.